som1966/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview of Analysis
   A credit card credit dataset from LendingClub was used to assess credit risk.
 To assist with the analysis, Imbalanced-learn and scikit-learn libraries were used to build, evaluate models and resampling techniques.
 Oversampling (RandomOverSampler and SMOTE), undersampling(ClusterCentroids) and a combinatorial(SMOTEENN) approach of over and under sampling was completed.
 Finally, two new machine learning models were used (BalanceRandomForestClassifier, EasyEnsembleClassifier) to predict credit risk.
-Accuracy, Precision and Recall will be evaluated for each technique.
+Accuracy (performance), Precision(predictive) and Recall(sensitivity) will be evaluated for each technique.

 ## Results
 ### Naive Random Oversampling